GitDrinou/DAPython_P04_Chess_Tournament/README.md

 You have just to follow them as needed (create a tournament, register players, generate a round, ...).

+Launch the application with this command line : `python main.py`

 ## Code style and linting

 This project follows the PEP8 coding style and uses flake8 as a linting tool